 Suppose initially 5,000 users begin to spread information about your product.
 Let's see how many new users will be in the project by the end of the 10th cycle considering different k-factor values:

 |Cycle number||k-factor = 0.5||k-factor = 1||k-factor = 1.2|

-If the k-factor is more than 1, the project’s audience will grow organically.
+If k-factor is more than 1, the project’s audience will grow organically.
 If it is less than 1, the number of acquired users and the general audience will be gradually decreasing if other acquisition channels are not involved.
-It happens because users inevitably churn in any product.
+It happens because users inevitably churn of any product.
 This churn must be compensated by new users.
 It is possible to do it for free by increasing virality and k-factor.
 Otherwise, we’ll have to use paid traffic.

 You can find plenty of useful information about key metrics and more in our FREE online course "Game Analytics: from Basics to Advanced Strategies"